 RADL 115 PRINCIPLES OF EXPOSURE II (4 cr.)-Prerequisite RADL 114.
 The controlled use of radiation producing sources both natural and manmade.
 Studies in the employment of exposure relative to pediatric radiology are presented to the student.
 In addition, the course will include topics dealing with equipment maintenance and minor repairs of X-ray equipment.
 Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.
-RADL 124 POSITIONING I (4 cr.)-Positioning the patients' anatomical structures on the radiograph with emphasis on positioning of the extremities, chest, skull, and gross examination of the abdomen.
-Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.

-RADL 125 POSITIONING II (4 cr.)-Prerequisite RADL 124.
+- RADL 124 POSITIONING I (4 cr.)-Positioning the patients' anatomical structures on the radiograph with emphasis on positioning of the extremities, chest, skull, and gross examination of the abdomen.
+Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week. - RADL 125 POSITIONING II (4 cr.)-Prerequisite RADL 124.
 Emphasis on radiographic procedures such as inner ear studies, pediatric radiology, intra oral examination and other more complex examinations.
-Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.

-RADL 136 PATIENT CARE PROCEDURES (2 cr.)-The care and handling of the sick and injured patient in the radiology department.
+Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week. - RADL 136 PATIENT CARE PROCEDURES (2 cr.)-The care and handling of the sick and injured patient in the radiology department.
 The use of contrast media necessary in the investigation of the internal organs.
-Lecture 2 hours per week.

-RADL 190, 199-See General Usage Courses on pages 147-148.

-RADL 210 PROTECTION AND PATIENT SAFETY (2 cr.)-Prerequisite RADL 100.
+Lecture 2 hours per week. - RADL 190, 199-See General Usage Courses on page 154. - RADL 210 PROTECTION AND PATIENT SAFETY (2 cr.)-Prerequisite RADL 100.
 An advanced study in the use of protective devices to insure maximum protection for the patient and fellow employees from excessive amounts of radiation and electrical hazards.
-Lecture 2 hours per week.

-RADL 216 APPLIED RADIATION PHYSICS (4 cr.)-Prerequisite RADL 114.
+Lecture 2 hours per week. - RADL 216 APPLIED RADIATION PHYSICS (4 cr.)-Prerequisite RADL 114.
 The circuiting and electronics of x-ray machines.
 The structure of radioactive generators and the resultant isotopes.
-Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.

-RADL 240 INTRODUCTION TO RADIONUCLIDES (2 cr.)-Prerequisite RADL 100.
+Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week. - RADL 240 INTRODUCTION TO RADIONUCLIDES (2 cr.)-Prerequisite RADL 100.
 The emphasis of this course is to introduce the student to the safe employment of radionuclides for diagnostic and therapeutic examinations.
-Lecture 2 hours per week.

-RADL 246 THERAPY (2 cr.)-The use of supervoltage and other radioactive sources for the cure and palliative treatment of diseases.
+Lecture 2 hours per week. - RADL 246 THERAPY (2 cr.)-The use of supervoltage and other radioactive sources for the cure and palliative treatment of diseases.
 A survey of major diseases treated with radiation therapy will be presented in conjunction with radiation treatment plans.
-Lecture 2 hours per week.

-RADL 256 SPECIAL PROCEDURES (3 cr.)-Prerequisites RADL 124 and BIOL 155.
+Lecture 2 hours per week. - RADL 256 SPECIAL PROCEDURES (3 cr.)-Prerequisites RADL 124 and BIOL 155.
 The use of special radiographic and surgical equipment employed in the more complicated investigation of internal conditions of the human body.
-Lecture 3 hours per week.

-RADL 276 RADIOLOGY DEPARTMENTAL ADMINISTRATION (2 cr.)-Purpose of this course is to acquaint the radiology student with the planning and operations of the Radiology Departments.
+Lecture 3 hours per week. - RADL 276 RADIOLOGY DEPARTMENTAL ADMINISTRATION (2 cr.)-Purpose of this course is to acquaint the radiology student with the planning and operations of the Radiology Departments.
 Particular emphasis will be placed on work flow, call scheduling, inter and intra departmental communications, and budgetary cost centers.
-Lecture 2 hours per week.

-RADL 290, 298, 299-See General Usage Courses on pages 147-148.
+Lecture 2 hours per week. - RADL 290, 298, 299-See General Usage Courses on page 154.

+SECRETARIAL SCIENCE